 My daughter is five weeks old (I also have a 7-year-old and a 13-month-old, crazy I know!), so when I needed to get back into the swing of working, I needed a way to keep her from being poked and smacked by my 13-month-old.
-I instantly turned to our Moby wrap.
-She is against my chest, hearing my heartbeat, while I click away on the keyboard.
+I instantly turned to our Moby Wrap.
+She is against my chest, hearing my heartbeat while I click away on the keyboard.
 My 7-year-old and 13-month-old?
-They can’t disturb her!
-I have two hands and the sweet snoring of my newborn while I work! – Mandi Welbaum of mandimindingmoney.com
+They can’t disturb her.
+I have two hands and the sweet snoring of my newborn while I work. – Mandi Welbaum of mandimindingmoney.com

 6. Don’t Nap When They Nap

-7. Get Baby On A Nap Schedule
+7. Get Baby on a Nap Schedule

 Writing for several blogs and working on product development presented a huge challenge for me while my daughter was a newborn.
 It seemed to me that I could never really catch up on my work.
 It started to get better when I realized that if I could schedule her naps and schedule my work within her naps.
-My efficiency improved greatly! – Naomi Tapia of Pink Flamingo Cosmetics
+My efficiency improved greatly. – Naomi Tapia of Pink Flamingo Cosmetics

 You won’t get the long stretches of uninterrupted time you used to get before your little one entered the picture, but you will get some solid chunks of time while he or she naps.
 Use this time to do the things you can’t do holding your baby, such as interviewing, preparing mailers, or taking notes.
 Other things, such as keyboarding, can be accomplished with your baby in a sling, so you can save those for when your baby is awake. – Jennifer Roland of Freelance Writer

-11. Hire A Sitter
+11. Hire a Sitter

-I am a work at home mom of five children, including 1-year-old twins.
-My best advice to work from home successfully with a newborn is to hire a sitter.
-Though a newborn will sleep throughout most of the day, by six weeks they will start to be awake more and more.
+I am a work-at-home mom of five children, including 1-year-old twins.
+My best advice to work-from-home successfully with a newborn is to hire a sitter.
+Though a newborn will sleep throughout most of the day, by six weeks, they will start to be awake more and more.
 Having a sitter allows you to focus on work during working hours so you can accomplish your working goals, giving you more time to focus on your newborn later. – Chelsea Gladden of FlexJobs

-12. Learn To Work In 5 Minute Increments
+12. Learn To Work in 5-Minute Increments

 Gone are the days of plunking down at the computer for hours of concentration.
 With a newborn, you must learn to work in pockets of time, being able to stop quickly and re-engage even faster.
-The solution may be as simple as jotting a reminder to yourself before getting up from the computer or as detailed as rearranging your work schedule to align with baby’s rhythm–catching up on emails while baby plays, conference calls during naps, intense work later at night when baby is down for the night. – Shelley Hunter of Gift Card Girlfriend
+The solution may be as simple as jotting a reminder to yourself before getting up from the computer or as detailed as rearranging your work schedule to align with baby’s rhythm–catching up on emails while baby plays, conference calls during naps, intense work later at night when the baby is down for the night. – Shelley Hunter of Gift Card Girlfriend

 13. Two Words: Baby Carriers

-My absolute top tip, both for you and for your baby, is to invest in a good sling or carrier.
+My absolute top tip, both for you and your baby, is to invest in a good sling or carrier.
 I have a soft cloth wrap that my 8-week old loves.
-He sleeps on me in the afternoons when I get a few hours' work done.
+He sleeps on me in the afternoons when I get a few hours of work done.
 I get to keep my business going, and he gets to have a nice warm sleep cuddled up on my chest. – Jennifer Stakes Roberts of Enhanced Freelance

-15. Hire A Babysitter
+15. Hire Help

 Just because you’re working at home doesn’t mean you should expect to write, make calls, file, and email, all while nursing, burping, or rocking a newborn to sleep.
 My best advice is: hire a babysitter.
 Schedule a few hours a day for a sitter to literally take the baby off your hands.
 Even in a small house or apartment, try to work in a different room, or send the baby out for long walks with the sitter.
 Then put your nose to the grindstone.
 It will make a world of difference. – Stephanie Thompson of STPR